Somayyah/website/content/posts/Best_Wireless_adapter_for_Cybersecurity_Panda.md

 ---
 title: "Best Wireless Adapter for Cybersecurity | Why I Decided to Purchase the PAU09 N600"
 date: 2025-05-29
 description: Showing what I look for and my journey to hunt the best adapter
 type: "post"
+tags: ["wireless", "security", "hacking", "how-to", "technology", "gear"]
 ---

 I decided to start learning WiFi cybersecurity.
 I already work with enterprise wireless networks, my expertise lies in protocols like **RADIUS**, **TACACS+**, **802.1X**, **MAB**, EAP in all its flavors, guest networks ... etc. I’d say I have a good grip on managing WLCs, creating access points, configuring them top to bottom.<br><br>